FrancesCoronel/personal-website-v3/_posts/2015-06-13-first-week-at-fullstack-academy.md

 > :arrow: **Overall Conclusion?**
 >
-> > Fullstack Academy is a full out marathon and I’m more of a short
+> > Fullstack Academy is a full out marathon and I'm more of a short
 > > distance runner.
-It’ll get better with time though! 😁
+It'll get better with time though! 😁
 > >
 > > Also, if someone asked me to express how I felt about my first week
 > > using a song…

  \
 https://www.youtube.com/watch?v=t-yCg-0-baE\
-Just sayin’. :roll:
+Just sayin'. :roll:

 ### Journey Into the Cave of Digital Hieroglyphics